Demographics of Poland: Urban areas

-In the Eurostat's urban-rural typology, Poland's urbanization rate is slightly higher, however still below the European average.
+In the Eurostat's urban-rural typology, Poland's urbanization rate is slightly higher, though still below the European average.
 Eurostat estimates 61.2% of Poland's population to live in urban clusters (including 28.9% in dense urban centers), compared to the 70.4% average across the EU.

 Metropolitan areas

 There is no one official delimitation of metropolitan areas in Poland, and various institutions use different definitions.
 However, both central institutions and academics are in agreement that the following are the major metropolitan areas of Poland: